wwwwwert/StructureEditor/README.md

 Program has classic window with all tools in Top Menu.

-Use "File" $\rightarrow$ "Open" to select structure image.
+Use "File" -> "Open" to select structure image.
 Only one image can be opened at a time.

-Markup Tools are available at "Selection" $\rightarrow$ "Create Selection" section.
+Markup Tools are available at "Selection" -> "Create Selection" section.

-After creating markup you can edit it with tools from "Selection" $\rightarrow$ "Edit Selection" section.
+After creating markup you can edit it with tools from "Selection" -> "Edit Selection" section.

-When markup is done and unit line is selected use "Statistics" $\rightarrow$ "Build Graph and Table" to create histogram and table with structures discription.
+When markup is done and unit line is selected use "Statistics" -> "Build Graph and Table" to create histogram and table with structures discription.

-Use "Statistics" $\rightarrow$ "Save Graph" to export histogram.
+Use "Statistics" -> "Save Graph" to export histogram.

 You can navigate between pages by selecting tab on the top.